amacias2/SOAR/README.md

 -Have the lab owner information, which is currently a static excel, dynamically updated and pulled into ServiceNow

 ## Authors
- Alondra Macias, Avanthika Ramesh, Nathan Michelena
+ Alondra Macias, Avanthika Ramesh, Dabin Cheon, Yousef Bajes, Jordan Bates

 ### Acknowledgments
 Thank you <a href="https://github.com/rbw0/pysnow">Pysnow Library</a> and <a href="https://github.com/rapid7/vm-console-client-python/blob/master/rapid7vmconsole/rest.py">Rapid7 Nexpose Library</a>. <br>

 Another thank you to Scott Theriault, Kumar, Awasti Abhishek, John Weaver, Nathan Michelena, Shlomo Bielak, Matt Cole, and Noah Heil for their help and advice throughout this whole process.

-Finally, thank you to the rest of the SOAR team for helping in the other aspects of this project: Dabin Cheon, Jordan Bates, and Yousef Bajes

 <br>